Add a VPN Connection to the Cloud Router

 - Provide a meaningful name for the connection.

-Select the on-premises device you are using.
-This will populate the IPsec Configuration section with the supported values for that device.
+- Select the on-premises device you are using.
+This will populate the fields below with the supported values for that device.

 - IKE Version